AudiusProject/audius-protocol/docs/docs/developers/sdk/Users.md

 #### Returns

-Returns a `Promise` containing an object with a `data` field. `data` is an obect containing information about the wallets as described below.
+Returns a `Promise` containing an object with a `data` field. `data` is an object containing information about the wallets as described below.

 Return type: